uidaholib/documents-digital-collections-template/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://objects.lib.uidaho.edu/latahlegacy/latahlegacy_banner_about.png" position="top" %}
+{% include feature/jumbotron.html objectid="https://objects.lib.uidaho.edu/latahlegacy/latahlegacy_banner_about.png" padding="2em" %}

-## Collection Overview
-This collection contains digitized copies of the Latah County Historical Society's print publication, the Latah Legacy.
+{% include feature/nav-menu.html sections="About the Latah Legacy;About the Collection" %}

 ## About the Latah Legacy

-{% include feature/blockquote.html quote="The Latah Legacy explores past and contemporary events, people, or topics with a connection to Latah County.
+The *Latah Legacy* explores past and contemporary events, people, or topics with a connection to Latah County.
 Additionally, the journal serves as a way for amateur and professional scholars to submit research that may not have previously been told.
 The publication documents these stories for current and future generations to learn about the local community.

-The Latah Legacy began publication in 1972 by the Latah County Historical Society.
-Originally published quarterly, the Latah Legacy is now published once a year.
-The publication serves as the local historical journal for Latah County and is authored by various community members." speaker="Kaitlynn Anderson, Museum Curator"%}
+The *Latah Legacy* began publication in 1972 by the Latah County Historical Society.
+Originally published quarterly, the *Latah Legacy* is now published once a year.
+The publication serves as the local historical journal for Latah County and is authored by various community members.

+This collection is a collaboration between [Latah County Historical Society](https://www.latahcountyhistoricalsociety.org/) and the University of Idaho Library to make the back issues of the *Latah Legacy* openly accessible and discoverable online.

+{% include feature/image.html objectid="https://objects.lib.uidaho.edu/latahlegacy/LCHS_website_logo.webp" link="https://www.latahcountyhistoricalsociety.org/" alt="Latah County Historical Society" width="50" %}

+To receive a current subscription and support ongoing efforts, please [join the Latah County Historical Society](https://www.latahcountyhistoricalsociety.org/support)!

-## About Latah County Historical Society
+## About the Latah County Historical Society

 The [Latah County Historical Society's](https://www.latahcountyhistoricalsociety.org/) origins go back to 1891, just 20 years after the first settlers had arrived in the area, when fourteen of those settlers founded the Latah County Pioneer Association.
 This new organization aimed to "promote community sociability and progress, and to preserve treasured pioneer-day relics."[^1]